purpleblues/About-Core-Image/note/WhatYouNeedtoKnowBeforeWritingaCustomFilter.md

 With 8-bit YUV 4:2:2 sources, Core Image can process 240 HD layers per gigabyte.
 Eight-bit YUV is the native color format for video source such as DV, MPEG, uncompressed D1, and JPEG.
 You need to convert YUV color spaces to an RGB color space for Core Image.

-##7、See Also
+## 7、See Also

 Shantzis, Michael A., “A Model for Efficient and Flexible Image Computing,” (1994), Proceedings of the 21st Annual Conference on Computer Graphics and Interactive Techniques.

 Smith, Alvy Ray, “Image Compositing Fundamentals,” Memo 4, Microsoft, July 1995.
-Available from http://alvyray.com/Memos/MemosCG.htm#ImageCompositing
+Available from http://alvyray.com/Memos/MemosCG.htm# ImageCompositing